department-of-veterans-affairs/next-build/READMEs/test-strategy.md

 - **Behavioral Testing**: Insist on tests covering adherence to behavioral contracts.
 We must be able to confirm consistency of the end user experience without manual testing.

-- **Accessibility Testing**: We have a legal and moral responsibility to adhere to guidelines and best practices.
+- **Accessibility Testing**: We have a responsibility to adhere to guidelines and best practices.

 - **Load Testing**: Guard against performance regressions and identify bottlenecks before they cause issues.